min2ha/ukwa-site/content/target/49599/index.en.md

   "subject": "Brexit"
 }

-# EU Law Analysis: As Bad as it Gets: the White Paper on Brexit

 Vitriolic critique of the UK Government's Brexit White paper, which is describes as Theresa May's speech with a few statistics and graphs added.